-Qubitro has a built-in rule engine that provides a clear and flexible business integration solution which simplifies the development process and improves the usability.
+Qubitro has a built-in rule engine that provides a clear and flexible business integration solution that simplifies the development process and improves usability.

 The rule will trigger when the message is published and the event is triggered, and the rules meeting the triggering conditions will execute automatically.

 In the rule processing flow, data is filtered by rules, processed, and finally passed to action processing.

 Qubitro offers built-in rule definitions in addition to custom definitions.
 The following rules can be created alone or combined with additional conditions.

 Triggers when the device connected

 More topics are available internally and will be rolled out in the upcoming updates.